-The original goals of the KanCare waiver included providing integrated and whole-person care to KanCare members and that continues to be a priority for the State as it transitions to more permanent Medicaid authorities and will be maintained through the State's quality strategy for the KanCare program.
+The original goals of the KanCare program include providing integrated and whole-person care to KanCare members and that continues to be a priority for the State as it transitions authorities to more permanent Medicaid authorities.
 While that may not be a specific goal in this 1115 demonstration waiver renewal due to the more limited scope of populations and services, the 1115 demonstration will maintain the critical goal of ensuring people still have access to the care and services they have come to expect through the demonstration.
 This will be achieved through providing continuous eligibility for eligible adults and access to SUD services that cannot be authorized elsewhere.
-Greater detail on the specific goals and objectives of this renewal is shared in Section III.
+Greater detail on the specific goal and objectives of this renewal is shared in Section III.